dmitriyn3679/ipv4-extension-cross-platform/README.md

-# Proxy-IPv4 Firefox Extension
+# Proxy-IPv4

-This Firefox extension manages IP addresses purchased on the Proxy-IPv4 service.
+This extension manages IP addresses purchased on the Proxy-IPv4 service.

 ## Build Instructions